2911rahulpathak/Health-Care-TechNothon/README.md

 ## Solution Provided

-1. Eases load on government to setup registration portal framework
+1. Eases load on government to setup registration portal framework By providing a Centralized System.
 2. Provides first step to access to government aided treatment
+3. Payement Made Through Ethereum will be Stored on Decentralized System so Anyone can View it And Is Trustworthy.

 ## Tech Stack Used
 > HTML